-Under the Water Act 2003, the Secretary of State for Environment, Food and Rural Affairs with the consent of HM Treasury has directed CCWater to prepare for each financial year a statement of accounts in the form and on the basis set out in the Accounts Direction.
-The accounts are prepared on an accruals basis and must give a true and fair view of the state of affairs of CCWater and of its income and expenditure, recognised gains and losses and cash flows for the financial year.
+Under the Water Act 2003, the Secretary of State for Environment, Food and Rural Affairs with the consent of HM Treasury has directed the Consumer Council for Water to prepare for each financial year a statement of accounts in the form and on the basis set out in the Accounts Direction.
+The accounts are prepared on an accruals basis and must give a true and fair view of the state of affairs of the Consumer Council for Water and of its income and expenditure, recognised gains and losses and cash flows for the financial year.